-\mysection{Application} We introduce applications of Theorem \ref{22.02.18.6} to various domain conditions: the fat exterior condition, the thin exterior condition, convex domains, the totally vanishing exterior Reifenberg condition, and conic domains.
-Notably, we consider parabolic equations with time-measurable coefficients, when $\Omega$ is a convex domain or domain satisfying the totally vanishing exterior Reifenberg condition.
+\mysection{Application} We apply Theorem \ref{22.02.18.6} to various domain settings: the fat exterior condition, the thin exterior condition, convex domains, the totally vanishing exterior Reifenberg condition, and conic domains.
+Notably, we also treat parabolic equations with time-measurable coefficients in the case where a domain $\Omega$ is convex or satisfying the totally vanishing exterior Reifenberg condition.

-Throughout this section, we assume that $\Omega$ is a domain (not necessarily bounded) in $\bR^d$, $d\geq 2$.
-Recall that $\rho(x)$ denotes the boundary distance function $d(x,\partial\Omega)$, and $\trho$ is a regularization of $\rho$ implied by Lemma \ref{21.05.27.3}.(1).
+Throughout this section, we assume that $\Omega$ is a (possibly unbounded) domain in $\bR^d$ with $d \ge 2$.
+Recall that $\rho(x)$ denotes the boundary distance function $d(x,\partial\Omega)$, and $\trho$ is a regularization of $\rho$ provided by Lemma \ref{21.05.27.3}.(1).

-We collect basic properties of classical superharmonic functions.
+We summarize basic properties of classical superharmonic functions.

 \begin{lemma} \,